Cherimoya is a heart-shaped fruit grown on a mostly evergreen tree native to Ecuador and Peru.

 - Cherimoya can be propagated by seed; the seed is viable for two to three years if kept dry.
 Sow seed in deep containers; cherimoya forms a taproot.

-Cherimoya Problems and Control
+Cherimoya pests and diseases

 - Yellow leaves are an indication the soil may be too dry, or the weather is too cold, not necessarily a lack of nitrogen.